k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 ## Jonathan Fairbanks of Massachusetts

-My fifth supplemental membership in the Order of Americans of Armorial Ancestry is _jure sanguinis_ through [Jonathan Fairbanks of Dedham, Massachusetts](https://www.wikitree.com/wiki/Fayrbanke-1), who immigrated to New England in 1633 and became one of the founding settlers of Dedham.
+My supplemental membership in the Order of Americans of Armorial Ancestry is _jure sanguinis_ through [Jonathan Fairbanks of Dedham, Massachusetts](https://www.wikitree.com/wiki/Fayrbanke-1), who immigrated to New England in 1633 and became one of the founding settlers of Dedham.
 Born in